Hollandic Dutch

 Hollandic or Hollandish (Hollands /nl/) is the most widely spoken dialect of the Dutch language.
 Hollandic is among the Central Dutch dialects.
-Other important language varieties of spoken Low Franconian languages are Brabantian, Flemish (East Flemish, West Flemish), Zeelandic, Limburgish and Surinamese Dutch.
+Other important language varieties of spoken Low Franconian languages are Brabantian, Flemish (East Flemish, West Flemish), Zeelandic, Limburgish, Surinamese Dutch and Afrikaans.

 History

 Originally in the later County of Holland, Old Frisian or a related Ingvaeonic dialect was spoken.
 There is no evidence for the theory that migrating Low Franconian settlers were responsible for the change to Old Dutch in the 12th and 13th centuries.
 Instead, long-term language contact between Frisian speakers and Frankish speakers before the 12th century could have led to a Hollandic dialect that was partly Low Franconian and partly influenced by Frisian.

 In the 16th century, Dutch was standardised, with the Brabantian dialect of Antwerp being the most influential one, according to many linguists.

-During the Eighty Years' War, especially after 1585, the Sack of Antwerp and the 1580s successes of the Duke of Parma made between 100,000 and 200,000 of Brabantish and Flemish, many Calvinist, settle in the cities of Holland proper.
+During the Eighty Years' War, especially after 1585, the Sack of Antwerp and the 1580s successes of the Duke of Parma made between 100,000 and 200,000 of Brabantish and Flemish, mostly Calvinist, settle in the cities of Holland proper.
 The refugees caused a mixture of their dialects with those of the people who were already there.
 The new language replaced most of the original Hollandic dialects with Brabantian influences and further diluted the Frisian influences on Dutch.

 That certainly slowed linguistic change by the influence on spoken language of the very conservative written standard.
 As a result, Standard Dutch has kept many features of late-16th-century Brabantian.